lemanhstudy4111/lemanhstudy4111/README.md

 -->
 Hi!
 I'm Anh.
 I'm a 3rd year student in Computer Science.
 Some facts about me:

-- 🔭 I’m currently working on a webcam recording website and a website that researches worthwhile online courses for you!
+- 🔭 I’m currently working on a website that researches worthwhile online courses for you and a pipeline for 3D printing.
-- 🌱 I’m currently learning Angular, Node JS, and Information Retrieval
+- 🌱 I’m currently learning to build model in Scikit Learn and TensorFlow, and Information Retrieval.
 - 📫 How to reach me:
   - Linkedin: www.linkedin.com/in/anhle-minh
   - Email: anh.le.nvsu@gmail.com